Model Predictive Path Integral PID Control for Learning-Based Path Following: Methods

-The residual-learning model used in this study learns the residual with respect to the physical model using a neural network, and is expressed by the following discrete-time state equation:
+For comparison with the residual-learning model, a purely neural discrete-time model can also be written as the following:

-Here, $M^\res\in\{0,1\}^{n_x}$ denotes a mask that identifies the state dimensions to which the residual is applied, and $w^\res:\R^{n_x}\to[0,1]$ denotes a state-dependent weighting function.
-By employing the mask $M^\res$, when the dynamics of some state dimensions are sufficiently represented by the physical model, the neural network can be used to correct only the remaining state dimensions.
-In addition, the weighting function $w^\res$ enables the model to prioritize the physical formulation in data-scarce regions, while leveraging the residual component in data-rich regions.
+When some state components are already represented accurately by $f^\mathrm{phys}$, the mask $M^\res$ allows the neural network to correct only the remaining components.
+The weighting function $w^\res$ enables the model to prioritize the physical formulation in data-scarce regions while using the learned residual in data-rich regions.